Which European country offers the best Golden Visa?

 There is a large disparity in real estate prices in Europe’s Golden Visa countries.
 Malta is by far the most expensive, and prices have run up considerably.
 Greece (outside of Athens) is quite cheap but property prices there, as in Cyprus, continue to slide.
 Portugal and Spain have the strongest fundamentals- well priced but with room for appreciation.

-To learn more about the opportunities for price appreciation in the Spanish real estate market, read Spanish property prices 2017: Where are we in the cycle?
+To learn more about the opportunities for price appreciation in the Spanish real estate market, read Why the Madrid property market is still the best in Europe.
 If you’d like to learn more about how to invest in Madrid real estate, arrange a FREE CONSULTATION with us today!

 There are a number of factors that drive property prices.
 The primary two are a country’s GDP and interest rates.
 All of the European countries that offer Golden Visas have loans tied to Euribor, since they are in the European Currency Union.
 Therefore, we will focus on GDP growth.